Suites & Cottages at c/o The Maidstone Long Island

 Kurbits Cottage

 Kurbits is a floral service for our time, inspired by 200 years of flourishing Swedish folk art.
 Elegant yet lighthearted, Kurbits is a harmonious synthesis of craftsmanship and modern technology.
-The stylized floral motif is typical of Dalarna peasant art.
-Specifications King bed, full spa rain shower…
+The stylized floral motif is typical of Swedish area Dalarna peasant art.
+Room details King Size bed,…

 Carl von Linné (1707-1778) is often called the Father of Taxonomy.
-His system for naming, ranking, and classifying organisms is still in wide use today (with many changes).
-His ideas on classification have influenced generations of biologists during and after his own lifetime, even those opposed to…
+His system for naming, ranking, and classifying organisms is still in wide use today (with changes).
+His ideas on classification have influenced generations of biologists during and after his own lifetime, even those opposed to the philosophical…

 Eliel (1873-1950) and Eero (1910-1961) Saarinen, father and son, were Finnish-American architects and industrial designers.
 Eliel had a profound interest in the total idea of the city.
 Eero developed new structural techniques for his eclectic works.
-Specifications King bed, full spa bathroom with…
+Room details King Size bed, full spa bathroom with…

 Karen Blixen